Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 The partitioning tool works in MSX-DOS 1 mode too.
 Note however that the tool will always allow you to create partitions larger than 16M, which are not compatible with MSX-DOS 1.

+**Note:** FDISK supports drivers loaded in RAM too, but the driver selection page will show a maximum of nine driver.
+This means that if you install a lot of drivers in RAM the last ones installed won't be accessible for partitioning.

 ### 3.6.
-Extensions to Disk BASIC
+Extensions to BASIC

-Nextor adds some new commands to Disk BASIC, mainly to ease the management of devices and partitions from this environment.
-Also, some of the commands that already existed in MSX-DOS have been extended or improved.
+Nextor adds some new commands to BASIC, mainly to ease the management of devices and partitions from this environment.
+Also, some of the commands that already existed in MSX-DOS' Disk BASIC have been extended or improved.

 Some of the new CALL commands take parameters.
 These commands can be run without parameters in order to get help on how to use them.

-Unless otherwise stated, the Nextor modifications of existing Disk BASIC are not available in MSX-DOS 1 mode but the new commands are.
+Unless otherwise stated, the Nextor modifications made to the existing Disk BASIC are not available in MSX-DOS 1 mode but the new commands are.

 #### 3.6.1.
 The DSKF command